Raise Money From Corporate Employees

 Corporate volunteers, workplace giving, and corporate employee groups, all provide valuable support to nonprofits and can even open the door to corporate grant makers.
 Yet employee groups are overlooked by many nonprofit fundraisers who turn to companies for support.

-Such employee networks bring together people from the same racial or ethnic backgrounds or those with shared allegiances or interests to raise money for, and draw attention to, charities and the local or national problems they address.
+These networks often bring together coworkers from the same racial or ethnic backgrounds or those with shared allegiances or interests to raise money for, and draw attention to, charities and the local or national problems they address.

-You’ll also learn from Rachel Tappis, an executive at The Advisory Board Company, who works closely with affinity groups and “cause communities” and will share examples of how their employees support nonprofits and how nonprofits can reach such groups.
+Rachel Tappis, an executive at The Advisory Board Company who works closely with affinity groups and “cause communities” at the consulting firm, will explain how their employees support nonprofits and offer guidance on how nonprofits can reach such groups.

 What Will You Learn?